bitmarket-net/api/README.md

-Users are not allowed to send their automated ( bot generated ) queries to any other transactional subsystem than our private API, even if that subsystem is publicly available/reachable.
+Users are not allowed to send their automated ( bot generated ) queries to any other transactional subsystem than our private API, even if that subsystem is publicly available/reachable.<br/>
-Users breaking this rule will be banned and have their accounts closed.
+<b>Users breaking this rule will be banned and have their accounts closed.</b>

 <a name="info_responses"></a>
 ### Server responses